sarcaz/cordova-plugin-zebra-scanner/README.md

 ### Cordova CLI
 - From your project directory, run `cordova plugin add cordova-zebra-scanner`.
 ### Manual
-- Copy the plugin to `/plugins/com.michaelmay.cordova.plugin.barcodescanner` in your Cordova-based project.
+- Copy the plugin to `/plugins/com.michaelmay.cordova.plugin.zebrascanner` in your Cordova-based project.
 - (If necessary) Remove and re-add the Android platform to add the plugin to your project.

 ## Implementation
 The plugin provides only two methods for you to interface with.
-- cordova.plugins.barcodescanner.attachHandlers
+- cordova.plugins.zebrascanner.attachHandlers
-- cordova.plugins.barcodescanner.connectToScanner
+- cordova.plugins.zebrascanner.connectToScanner

 ### Method: attachHandlers(cb): Object
 Used to listen and react to scanner events.
 Provide a callback function that will handle the different scanner events you want to react to.
 An Object is passed to the callback.